elotl/itzo/README.md

 # Itzo

-Itzo is the agent that runs on Kip cells (cloud instances) and takes care of running containers on the instance.
+Itzo is the agent that runs on [Kip](https://github.com/elotl/kip) cells (cloud instances) and takes care of managing the lifecycle of pods and containers on the instance.
 In many ways, itzo performs many of the duties of the kubelet:

 * Downloading containers
 * Setting up namespaces